rishi23437/ByteMeCLI/Notes.md

 - Make some sort of date system(could change in any way you want) to generate daily sales report.

 ### Customer Fucntionalities
-- Paying to become VIP                                      DONE
+- Paying to become VIP: DONE
-- Browse Menu functionalities                               DONE
+- Browse Menu functionalities: DONE

 # Note
 - KUCH AISA KARO, JIS SE ORDERS SHOULD ONLY CONTAIN PENDING ORDERS.
-After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY.
-DONE
+After completing, cancelling, or denying an order, the order should be REMOVED FROM orders, and ADDED TO CUSTOMER HISTORY.: DONE
 - Wherever you can take input with Strings(maybe y/n), prefer that over integers
 - For each item, you SHOULD MAKE DIFFERENT OBJECTS:
   - Item should be identified by its name, and an object should be in the menu(special request = null)